 - Problem-solving skills are just as important since libraries deal with diverse issues, from misbehaving patrons to large-scale theft and natural disasters.

 - Inquisitiveness and curiosity are beneficial character traits, too.
 The primary objective of libraries is the promotion of intellectual exploration in society and its individuals.
 Sharing such curiosity and satisfying the answers are vital for a librarian’s success and happiness.

 Of course, librarians, library media specialists, and library technicians must not only be avid readers but excellent readers, too!
 Being updated about the latest developments in the field and the latest releases is a must.

 Most programs have a capstone project or an internship component, while many have both as requirements for graduation.
 Internships are critical in the student’s professional education since they serve numerous functions including:

 - Providing them with real-world exposure to the day-to-day activities of librarians and other professionals

 - Expanding their understanding of the challenges and rewards of working in an institutional environment

-- Giving them the opportunity of applying theory to practice
+- Giving them the opportunity to apply theory to practice

 - Becoming more adept at identifying issues and finding workable solutions